Advice for parents wanting to give the evangelical Operation Christmas Child shoebox scheme a wide berth

 Posted: Sun, 08 Jun 2014 by Terry Sanderson

-Terry Sanderson questions the relevance and wisdom of a BBC commissioned survey that apparently shows that religious people are more likely to give to charity than the non-religious.
+Here we go again – the BBC has commissioned a survey that apparently shows that religious people are more likely to give to charity than non-religious people.

 Posted: Tue, 22 Jan 2013 by Terry Sanderson